Join Colleen and Alvin on this deep-dive into dance improvisation. Practice spontaneous movement to train, connect and enjoy!

-The purpose of this course is to MOVE and be moved.
-We will study improvised movement as a form, focussing on techniques from contemporary dance.
-You will move from impulse, learn to trust your instincts and tune into your senses.
+As we dance we will move from impulse, learn to trust our instincts and tune into our senses.
 We will draw inspiration from our habits, be curious as we challenge them and open up a wide range of dynamic qualities.
-As you dance, you will explore different structures for improvisation - techniques and approaches to encourage specificity in your movement.
-This class will touch upon scores, site-specific work, and developing an improvised dance.
-As the course progresses there will be time set aside for reflection and feedback.
+We will explore techniques and approaches to encourage specificity in movement.

-Each class will begin with a warm up, a guiding question and series of dance improvisation tasks, culminating in sharing and discussion.
+Each class will begin with a warm up and guiding question.
+We will then experience a series of dance improvisation tasks, culminating in group reflection and feedback.

 *Recommended for movers with 5+ years of training, 18 years of age and older.

 What you will need:

 - A space to move (enough room to lie down in, and stand up without touching the ceiling)

 Section 1: ALVIN LEADS, responding to Colleen's question

 Section 2: COLLEEN LEADS, responding to Alvin's question

 Section 3: ALVIN LEADS, responding to Colleen's question